krish-17/web_utility_app/README.md

 # CSCI 5308
 Advanced Software Development Concepts (https://academiccalendar.dal.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&entitytype=CID&entitycode=CSCI+5308)

-•  Understand professional programming in an environment where quality is paramount.
+•  Understood professional programming in an environment where quality is paramount.

-•  Understand the importance of integrating quality assurance into programming practices.
+•  Understood the importance of integrating quality assurance into programming practices.

 •  Applied Agile methodology to develop this project.